-ALL RING TECH CO., LTD. AND SUBSIDIARIES CONSOLIDATED FINANCIAL STATEMENTS AND REVIEW REPORT OF INDEPENDENT ACCOUNTANTS MARCH 31, 2019 AND 2018
+ALL RING TECH CO., LTD. AND SUBSIDIARIES

+CONSOLIDATED FINANCIAL STATEMENTS AND REVIEW REPORT OF INDEPENDENT

+ACCOUNTANTS

+MARCH 31, 2020 AND 2019

-For the convenience of readers and for information purpose only, the auditors' report and the accompanying financial statements have been translated into English from the original Chinese version prepared and used in version or any differences in the interpretation of the two versions, the Chinese-language auditors' report and financial statements shall prevail.
+For the convenience of readers and for information purpose only, the auditors' report and the accompanying financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
+In the event of any discrepancy between the English version and the original Chinese version or any differences in the interpretation of the two versions, the Chinese-language auditors' report and financial statements shall prevail.